 Emerging Local Plan

 The Local Plan addresses needs and opportunities in relation to local housing, the local economy, community facilities and infrastructure.
-It also safeguard the environment, enable adaptation to climate change and help secure high quality accessible design.
+It also safeguards the environment, enables adaptation to climate change and helps secure high quality accessible design.
 The plan provides the framework for guiding decision on individual planning applications.

 In bringing forward the Local Plan, we will assess future needs and opportunities, exploring and identifying the potential options.
 This requires:

 - gathering evidence to inform the Local Plan

 - carrying out a sustainability appraisal to inform the preparation of the Local Plan